-Bromley has approved and adopted a code of corporate governance, which is consistent with the principles of the Chartered Institute of Public Finance and Accountancy (CIPFA) / Society of Local Authority Chief Executives and Senior Managers (SOLACE) Framework Delivering Good Governance in Local Government.
-A copy of the code is on our website at www.bromley.gov.uk or can be obtained from Chief Executive's Department, Bromley Civic Centre, Stockwell Close, Bromley BR1 3UH.
+Bromley has approved and adopted a code of corporate governance, which is consistent with the principles of the CIPFA/SOLACE Framework Delivering Good Governance in Local Government.
+A copy of the code is on our website at www.bromley.gov.uk or can be obtained from Chief Executive's, Bromley Civic Centre, Stockwell Close, Bromley BR1 3UH.
 This statement explains how Bromley has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations 2011, regulation 4(3), which requires all relevant bodies to prepare an annual governance statement.